GabeScott/standard-works-vault/General Conference/2001 April - The Miracle of Faith.md

 What a marvelous and wonderful thing it is, this powerful conviction that says the Church is true.
 It is God’s holy work.
 He overrules in the things of His kingdom and in the lives of His sons and daughters.
 This is the reason for the growth of the Church.
 The strength of this cause and kingdom is not found in its temporal assets, impressive as they may be.
 It is found in the hearts of its people.
 That is why it is successful.
 That is why it is strong and growing.
 That is why it is able to accomplish the wonderful things that it does.
 It all comes of the gift of faith, bestowed by the Almighty upon His children who doubt not and fear not, but go forward.

 I sat in a meeting in Aruba the other evening.
 I dare say that most of those who hear me do not know where Aruba is or that there is even such a place.
 It is an island off the coast of Venezuela.
 It is a protectorate of the Netherlands.
 It is an inconspicuous place in this vast world.
 There were about 180 in the meeting.
 On the front row were eight missionaries: six elders and two sisters.
 The congregation consisted of men and women, boys and girls of various racial strains.
 A little English was spoken, much of Spanish, and some expressions of other languages.
 As I looked into the faces of that congregation, I thought of the faith there represented.
 They love this Church.
 They appreciate all that it does.
 They stand and testify of the reality of God the Eternal Father and of His Resurrected Beloved Son, the Lord Jesus Christ.
 They testify of the Prophet Joseph Smith and of the Book of Mormon.
 They serve where they are called to serve.
 They are men and women of faith who have embraced the true and living gospel of the Master, and in their midst are these eight missionaries.
 I am sure that it is a lonely place for them.
 But they are doing what they have been asked to do because of their faith.
 The two young women are beautiful and happy.
-As I looked at them, I said to myself, Eighteen months is a long time to be in this faraway place.
+As I looked at them, I said to myself, “Eighteen months is a long time to be in this faraway place.”
 But they do not complain.
 They speak of the great experience they are having and of the wonderful people they meet.
 Shining through all of their service is the reassuring faith that the work in which they are engaged is true and that the service they are giving is given unto God.

 It is so with our missionaries wherever they might serve, whether it be right here in Salt Lake City or in Mongolia.
 They go and serve with faith in their hearts.
 It is a phenomenon of great power that quietly whispers, “This cause is true, and to you there is an obligation to serve it regardless of the cost.”